Keele University Science & Business Park: History

 All employees of the Science Park can benefit from local campus amenities (bank, pharmacy, cafés) including the Sports Centre.
 There is also a Day Nursery available for 128 children aged 3 months to 5 years on campus.
 St John's CE Primary School provides further facilities in Keele village.

 Phase 1 development

 Innovation Centre 1

 The first building simply called 'Innovation Centre' and labelled on the side as just IC was opened in 1999 by Her Majesty The Queen.

 Phase 3 development

 Phase 3 development seeks to focus on well-designed, environmentally advanced facilities for innovative, technology-led occupiers, inward investment and university uses.
 These would typically include new energy ventures desiring to tap into Keele University's cutting-edge expertise in green technology.
-A recent example is OMNI Heat and Power, a successful green start-up which has already secured the exclusive UK distribution rights the Inresol Genius portable combined heat and power engine.
-The unit is the only one in the UK that can be used as a portable electrical three-phase generator, or a micro combined heat and power (CHP) generator.

 Innovation Centre 6

 In April 2016, Keele University and Staffordshire County Council initiated discussion for the realization of a sixth business unit with new legislative changes allowing local authorities to retain business rates revenue.
 As part of the 'Keele New Deal', in January 2017, Keele announced it would provide £5.51 million of funding and will own the building, while the county council will take a long lease on IC6 with a peppercorn rent.